All About Bhadra Wildlife Sanctuary and National Tiger Reserve

 My Experience at Bhadra National Park

-The ride via the forest was decent and took 2.5 hours.
-It would help if you were lucky to spot the animals.
-I spotted hornbills, monitor lizards, deer, Indian Bison, elephants, and a few birds on my trip.
+The ride through the forest was decent and took 2.5 hours.
+It would help if you were lucky enough to spot the animals.
+On my trip, I spotted hornbills, monitor lizards, deer, Indian Bison, elephants, and a few birds.

 As we went deep into the forest, I was lucky to spot the Indian Gaur twice.
-Throughout my Bhadra forest journey, none of them was spotted by us during the trip.
+Throughout my Bhadra forest journey, none of them were spotted by us.
 Everything was perfect, and the boat ride made my trip more memorable.

 Information from my experience:-